0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Made you feel so old
 ```

 This is the only time where the true nature of the crime is revealed.
 It is established that the narrator and their abuser have a significant age gap and that what the protagonist endured was actually statutory rape.
 This claim is further backed up by both the “Romeo and Juilet” reference from [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 3 “Smoke Me Out”| Part 3 of “wetdream”]] and [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 1 Introduction|Part 1]] of this song.
 Even though not explicitly confirmed, scholars often agree that there was also a large age gap between Romeo and Juilet, where Romeo (the abuser) is older than Juliet (the protagonist).
-Additionally, the first

-- Referring to pedophilia
-- First time that it is established that there is a significant age gap and that this is actually statutory rape
-- Reminder of the Romeo and Juliet metaphor
-- Reminder of the beginning of the album
-- NOTE: I did not realize that this was the case until looking closer into the album
+Additionally, the abuser/victim dynamic from the beginning of the album was also explicitly between a minor and an adult.
+Regardless, in this context, this line is shivering in how it is delivered and hurts to listen to on every relisten…

 ```ad-quote
 title: **revisited** 6:1:4-5
 Run your thumb across its surface tension
 To relive it all
 ```

+As the song begins to build towards its climax, the protagonist begins to

+#comebacklater

 - Build up to the climax of the album
 - Surface tension referring to what is left of the healing scars